-Certain University employees accrue vacation and sick leave at varying rates depending upon their years of continuous service and payroll classification, subject to maximum limitations.
-Upon termination of employment, employees are paid all unused accrued vacation at their regular rate of pay up to a designated maximum number of days.
+Certain University employees accrue annual and sick leave at varying rates depending upon their years of continuous service and payroll classification, subject to maximum limitations.
+Upon termination of employment, employees are paid all unused accrued annual leave at their regular rate of pay up to a designated maximum number of days.
 Depending on their payroll classification, some employees are also paid one-half of their unused accrued sick leave at their regular rate of pay.
-Accounts payable and accrued liabilities within the accompanying statements of net position includes an accrual of \$34.0 million and \$33.5 million at September 30, 2022 and 2021, respectively, primarily for accrued vacation and sick leave.
+Accounts payable and accrued liabilities within the accompanying statements of net position includes an accrual of \$34.8 million and \$34.0 million at September 30, 2023 and 2022, respectively, primarily for accrued annual and sick leave.